California City, California

 California City is a city located in northern Antelope Valley in Kern County, California, United States.
 It is 100 mi north of the city of Los Angeles, and the population was 14,973 at the 2020 census.
 Covering 203.63 sqmi, California City has the third-largest land area of any city in the state of California (behind San Diego and Los Angeles), and is the largest city in California, by land area, that is not a county seat.
 It is the 43rd-largest city in the United States by land area.
+Despite its massive size, a large portion of the city remains unfinished, with a grid of paved roads that have no houses and have yet to be completed.

 Many of the city's residents are employed at Edwards Air Force Base, which is located 18 mi southeast of the city.
-Other major employers are the California City Correctional Center (California Department of Corrections and Rehabilitation), Mojave Air and Space Port (and its flight test facility) and the Hyundai/Kia Proving Grounds, located in the rural southwestern part of the city.
+Other major employers are the California City Detention Facility, Mojave Air and Space Port (and its flight test facility) and the Hyundai/Kia Proving Grounds, located in the rural southwestern part of the city.
 California City also has a park, a PGA golf course, and a municipal airport.